-- Mutual information without time delay about incidents or accidents happening in one of the state territories which might have radiological consequences susceptible of affecting the territory of the other state; - Creation of an appropriate information system that works 24/24 hours; - Definition of a set of key information that will be exchanged; - Modalities for the exchange of a liaison officer in case of executing the intervention plan.
+- Mutual information without time delay about incidents or accidents happening in one of the state territories which might have radiological consequences susceptible of affecting the territory of the other state; - Creation of an appropriate information system that works 24/24 hours; - Definition of a set of key information that will be exchanged;

+• Modalities for the exchange of a liaison officer in case of executing the intervention plan.

-In order to handle all the bilateral questions concerning nuclear safety, a Franco-Luxembourgish Commission has been created in 1994, as well as two technical groups having the aim to solve practical and technical issues.
-Regular meeting of these groups are organized.
-The 17° meeting of the Franco-Luxembourgish Commission took place on 4° April 2019 in Luxembourg.
+In order to handle all the bilateral questions concerning nuclear safety, a Franco-Luxembourgish Commission has been created in 1994.
+Regular meetings of these groups are organized.
+Update (9): The 20th meeting of the Franco-Luxembourgish Commission took place on 13th June 2022 in Luxembourg.